-Oral and maxillofacial surgery You pay Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; and Other surgical procedures that do not involve the teeth or their supporting structures. \$10 per visit if in physician's office.
+Oral and maxillofacial surgery You pay

+Oral surgical procedures, limited to: Reduction of fractures of the jaws or facial bones; Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; and Other surgical procedures that do not involve the teeth or their supporting structures. \$10 per visit if in physician's office.

 Not covered: Oral implants and transplants Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone), including any dental care involved in the treatment of temporomandibulor joint (TMJ) pain dysfunction sysdrome.
+All charges

+Organ/tissue transplants

+Limited to: Nothing

+• Cornea

+• Heart

+• Heart/lung

+• Kidney

+• Kidney/Pancreas

+• Liver

+• Lung: Single -Double

+• Pancreas

+Allogeneic (donor) bone marrow transplants

+• Autologous bone marrow transplants (autologous stem cell and peripheral stem cell support) for the following conditions: acute lymphocytic or non-lymphocytic leukemia; advanced Hodgkin's lymphoma; advanced non-Hodgkin's lymphoma; advanced neuroblastoma; breast cancer; multiple myeloma; epithelial ovarian cancer; and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors

+• Intestinal transplants (small intestine) and the small intestine with the liver or small intestine with multiple organs such as the liver, stomach, and pancreas

-All charges Organ/tissue transplants You pay Limited to: Cornea Heart Heart/lung Kidney Kidney/Pancreas Liver Lung: Single - Double Pancreas Allogeneic (donor) bone marrow transplants Autologous bone marrow transplants (autologous stem cell and peripheral stem cell support) for the following conditions: acute lymphocytic or non-lymphocytic leukemia; advanced Hodgkin's lymphoma; advanced neuroblastoma; breast cancer; multiple myeloma; epithelial ovarian cancer; and testicular, mediastinal, retroperitoneal and ovarian germ cell tumors Nothing Limited Benefits - Treatment for breast cancer, multiple myeloma, and epithelial ovarian cancer may be provided in an NCI- or NIH-approved clinical trial at a Plan-designated center of excellence and if approved by the Plan's medical director in accordance with the Plan's protocols.
-Note: We cover related medical and hospital expenses of the donor when we cover the recipient.
-Not covered: Donor screening tests and donor search expenses, except those performed for the actual donor Implants of artificial organs Transplants not listed as covered All charges
+Limited Benefits - Treatment for breast cancer, multiple myeloma, and epithelial ovarian cancer may be provided in an NCI- or NIH-approved clinical trial at a Plan-designated center of excellence and if approved by the Plan's medical director in accordance with the Plan's protocols.

+by the Figure 8 medical discussion in decorporate with the Figure 8 protocols.

-Anesthesia You pay Professional services provided in - • Hospital (inpatient) Nothing Professional services provided in - • Hospital outpatient department • Skilled nursing facility • Ambulatory surgical center • Office Nothing
+Organ/tissue transplants (Continued) You pay Not covered: Donor screening tests and donor search expenses, except those performed for the actual donor Implants of artificial organs All charges • Transplants not listed as covered Anesthesia Professional services provided in - • Hospital (inpatient) Nothing Professional services provided in - • Hospital outpatient department • Skilled nursing facility • Ambulatory surgical center • Office Nothing